- Nowadays, it's really simple to get a Windows 10 copy by using Microsoft's Media Creation Tool.

 - Try using a LAN cable instead of Wi-Fi.

-- Press Windows key + S to open Search bar.
+- Press Windows key + S to open the Search bar.

 - Choose the system partition and click OK.